 Is Dinosaur World suitable for pushchairs?

-Yes, the route around our exhibition is wide enough for pushchairs, but if you wish you can leave them with staff on entry and collect them at the end of your tour.
+Yes, the route around our exhibition is wide enough for pushchairs.
 However, we do have five steps up to a mezzanine level that contains a small section of the exhibition.
 We find that most people lift the pushchairs up the steps to view the scenes.
 Due to the current situation we not offer any storage for pushchairs and prams.